d-fact/eval-runner-docker/README.md

 facts-rts exited with code 0
 ```

-The last JSON is the percentage of testing methods selected by each tool.
+The dictionary at the end of the output is the percentage of testing methods selected by each tool.
-They are the same in the example output since we only run one subject here.
+They are the same in the example output since we only run one subject here and all tools report the
+same results on this subject.

 To run all examples, remove all `--debug` in the following command in the `docker-compose.yml` file.
+And the output dictionary will contain data shown in Table 3 in the paper.

 ```
 command: bash -c "